Kapula/XML-project/xmlprojekt/README.txt

-Poštovani/a kolega/kolegice.

-Moj projekt iz kolegija XML programiranje se sastoji od Login i Sing up forme.
-Radio sam pomoću ovih jezika: PHP, XML, JavaScript, HTML, CSS U .zip fileu imate kratki video kako i na koji način forma funkcionira.

-Hvala na pažnji.
+My project from the XML programming course consists of Login and Sign up forms.
+I worked on it using these languages: PHP, XML, JavaScript, HTML, CSS.

+You have uploaded a short video of how and in what way the form works.